MeaCulpitt/Zap/docs/GTM_strategy.md

 ### C. The "Web3-Native" Cloud Console
 * **Target:** Crypto-native gamers and DePIN enthusiasts.
-* **Use Case:** A hardware-agnostic portal allowing low-end devices to stream high-fidelity Steam/Epic libraries via the Blink grid.
+* **Use Case:** A hardware-agnostic portal allowing low-end devices to stream high-fidelity Steam/Epic libraries via the Zap grid.

 ---

 ## 2. Distribution & Growth Channels

-Blink scales through technical integration rather than high-cost advertising.
+Zap scales through technical integration rather than high-cost advertising.

-* **Blink SDK:** A "one-click" middleware for Unreal Engine 5 and Unity, allowing developers to offload rendering to the subnet natively.
+* **Zap SDK:** A "one-click" middleware for Unreal Engine 5 and Unity, allowing developers to offload rendering to the subnet natively.
 * **Browser-Extension Strategy:** Chrome/Edge extensions that offer instant "Cloud Boosting" for web-based games and store pages.
 * **Regional KOL Challenges:** High-profile "Ping Showdowns" with local streamers to prove the superiority of decentralized edge-nodes over centralized regional data centers.